The Student Timetable Guide

 A guide - after enrolment

-About 20 minutes after you have enrolled in a unit(s) you can see and print your timetable by entering your ID Number.
+After you have enrolled in a unit(s) the update will take overnight.
+The following day you can see and print your timetable by entering your ID Number.

 Tip: Select 'Lectures only' when viewing you timetable the first time – this will give you a good sense of when your compulsory classes are, without the clutter of all the tutorials/practicals/workshops and their repeats.